 It is often the case that a sports-related injury is caused by the negligence of someone else.
 This may be:

-Since Utah has a comparative fault rule, this may limit the amount of damages you may receive as a result of your sports injury, especially if the third party you filed your personal injury suit against insists that you are partially to blame for your own injuries.
+Since Utah has a comparative fault rule, this may limit the number of damages you may receive as a result of your sports injury, especially if the third party you filed your personal injury suit against insists that you are partially to blame for your own injuries.
 If the court rules that you do, in fact, share some of the liability, you may receive only a percentage of the total amount of damages you would have otherwise received.
 And, if it’s determined that you are 50 percent or more at fault, you may be restricted from collecting any damages at all.

 The comparative fault rule, however, may only come into effect if it’s determined that your own actions did indeed contribute to your accident that resulted in your injury.
 An example would be if you failed to use the sports equipment correctly and suffered an injury as a result of your own negligence, or it’s proven that you were distracted when your accident occurred.